 Parents/carers who are refused a place for their child have a statutory right of appeal to an independent appeals panel.
-Appeals for Reception places should be submitted by 15 May 2024 to ensure they will be heard before the end of July 2024.
+Appeals for Reception places should be submitted by 15 May 2026 to ensure they will be heard before the end of July 2026.

 Please contact Newcastle City Council's School Appeals Team for information (phone 0191 277 7427 or email schoolappeals@newcastle.gov.uk).
-Information is also available at www.newcastle.gov.uk).
-Information is also available at www.newcastle.gov.uk).
+Information is also available at www.newcastle.gov.uk/admissions.